 In return, Salesforce typically pays these partners a fee based on the first-year subscription revenue generated by the customers to whom they refer.

-Salesforce marketing strategy is to promote its brand and generate demand for its offerings.
-With a variety of marketing programs across traditional and social channels to target its prospective and current customers, partners and developers
+With a variety of marketing programs across traditional and social channels to target its prospective and current customers, partners, and developers.

-Multi-channel marketing campaigns span across email, social, and web.
+Multi-channel marketing campaigns span email, social, and web.

-Other marketing activities refer to proprietary events of all sizes, ranging from Dreamforce to salon dinners, as well as participation in trade shows and industry events.
+Other marketing activities refer to proprietary events of all sizes, ranging from Dreamforce to salon dinners and participation in trade shows and industry events.

 Press and industry analyst relations to garner third-party validation and generate positive coverage for Salesforce.